hdzierz/Report_BAF/untitled.md

 - As mentioned above, we were in touch with RedHat to discuss the feasibility of OpenStack for our environment.
 We have also touched on the topic of containers with them but we subjected follow-up discussions to the upgrade of our powerPlant cluster.
 - At the LCA 2016 conference, we touched base with Bruno Lago from Catalyst IT.
 He mentioned the existence of a proposal to create a nation-wide pan-institution research network based on OpenStack.
 While the details of his proposal are confidential, it was implied that it hadn't gain enough traction nor consideration.
 - During our travel to UNCC North Carolina we met and presented with:
- -IGV
- - Bioinfomratics Kaneapolis
- - Marian Lila
- - Shannon Schlueter
- - ...
+ - the Anne Lorain Lab.
+We discussed genome browsing and software project management.
+ - the Kanneqapolis Bioinformatics team.
+We presented and discussed bioinfomratics and big data management.
+ - Marian Lila and her team.
+Marian is well known to PFR.
+She showed us her food innovation lab.
+ - Shannon Schlueter from UNCC.
+He developed a infrastructure provision platform using latest tools like Hadoop.
+We discussed their provision setup as a service to researchers.
 *   Liaised with other interested teams (e.g., [Achieving Collaborative Data Management](https://github.com/PlantandFoodResearch/CollaborativeDataManagement) and [biometrics](https://iplant.plantandfood.co.nz/biometrics)) and individuals
 * Socialised the ideas informally and via tools such as [iPlant news](https://iplant.plantandfood.co.nz/bg/Pages/BestpracticesExceldatafiles.aspx)
 - [Presentatation Science Forum](http://bit.ly/1T3ZjEb)
 - [Presentation SISSG](https://www.swipe.to/8227ct)
 - [Presentation Food Innovation](https://www.swipe.to/7988c)
-- Meeting about Ways of Working Auckland
+- We attended a meeting about Ways of Working Auckland.
+We discussed infrastrcutural needs with our organisation.
-- Presentation at eResearch and liase with hmhmhm from Niwa, Nauman Maqbook from AgResearch, and Tatiana Lomasko from Scion.
+- Presentation at eResearch and liase with Andrew Watkins (general manager - Information Technology, Niwa), Nauman Maqbool (Group Leader Knowledge & Analytics, AgResearch), and Tatiana Lomasko (
+Science to Business Network, Ontario Institute for Cancer Research, University of Toronto, then SCION).
 This provided a good exchange of ideas around data management and resulted in a collaboration for an MBIE bid around nano satellite data aquisition.
-- Presentation on Roadshow June 2016 (6x) to socialise our ideas.
 - Connections with UNCC bioinformatics and information technology staff were made during the research exchange last August 2015.
 This provided us with further expertise in the implementation of iRODS, and philosophies of data and metadata management.
 - Vladimir Mencl (NeSI) was contracted to install the iRODS proof of concept instance, he remains a point of contact for technical expertise in this area.
 - Ben Warren connected with Steve Worth and the Metalnx development team during the BioIT World 2016 conference in Boston (April 2016).
 I provided feedback to them directly regarding Metalnx features and development.
 This solidified our relationship, improving PFR's standing as an important customer for the delivery of the Metalnx software, and also as a resource for testing/development for Metalnx in future.